Honours: Son's memory prompts MBE for mother's charity work

 She launched the Bucketful of Hope appeal and says: "I will stay until I have finished my son's legacy."

-The charity now runs its own patient help centre in Haverfordwest.'Bowled over'
+The charity now runs its own patient help centre in Haverfordwest.

 Mrs Evans-Thomas is nominated for her work to raise money to fund the new Pembrokeshire Bed on the new transplant unit at the University of Wales Hospital in Cardiff, and a cancer care day unit (CDU) at Withybush.